UI design systems & component libraries

 Outcomes teams see with a good system

-Design systems are an operational advantage.
 They turn UI decisions into reusable assets—so teams spend more time solving user problems and less time re-arguing spacing, states, and interaction rules.

 What a UI design system includes (beyond a UI kit)